 A number of steps can be taken to identify and report on free-riders.
-A recently commissioned study for DG Env sets out to propose legal and technical measures to address free riding in online selling.
+In 2021 DG Environment commissioned a study that sought to strengthen the evidence of EPR free-riding online and set out to propose legal and technical measures to address free riding in online selling.
 Online sales routes provide access to a wide EU market, and both sellers based out of the EU, as well as smaller sellers within the EU trading across borders are commonly not compliant across all the countries that they sell in.

-Two types of economic actor are key in the online sales supply chain, both the multi-seller online marketplaces, and the fulfilment service providers that deliver items to the consumer once purchased online.
+Two types of economic actors are key in the online sales supply chain, both the multi-seller online marketplaces, and the fulfilment service providers that deliver items to the consumer once purchased online.
 Member States should engage with multi-seller platforms as a priority and obtain their commitment to take action on free-riding.